zhuokaizhao/LightSheetProcessing/README.md

         ```
         avg_max_file_number.avi, max_max_file_number.avi
         ```
-      - There will also be some files ending with `.ppm` and `.nrrd` generated, but are simply the outputs generated during processing
+      - There will also be some files ending with `.ppm` and `.nrrd` generated, but are simply the outputs generated in the middle of processing

 3. LSP currently includes four subcommands: `lsp skim`, `lsp proj`, `lsp anim`, `lsp corrimg`, `lsp corrfind`, and `lsp corrnhdr`.
 Same to the general command `lsp`, each subcommand could be run to show help instructions when added `-h` flag as well.